efeld2015/Burger-of-the-Day-with-API/README.md

 This started as a plain HTML and CSS project, where I had 6 buttons that only retrieved 6 pieces of hardcoded data (aka 6 burgers).
 I knew I would eventually need JavaScript skills to make what was in my head, but decided to create a sketch and build upon it later.
 Once I got comfortable with APIs, things really started cooking.
 I used event listeners for the button (which is actually an img tag wrapped in an anchor link tag), query selectors to display the data in the DOM, and functions.
 I had so much fun working on the front-end for this project--giving border to the 'chalkboard,' finding a handwritten-style font that was readable instead of distracting, using the bright and friendly color palette inspired by the show.

 # Lessons Learned
-I could have avoided a lot of frustration if I had read the API documentation more thoroughly the first time before writing any code.
-Read twice (or thrice!), code once is my new motto.
+I could have avoided a lot of frustration if I had read the API documentation more thoroughly the first time before writing any code. <em>Read twice (or thrice!), code once</em> is my new motto.

 # Credits
 Images: